The Ultimate Guide to Cities Skylines Bus Lines

 - Bus depots generate noise pollution.
 Keep them away from your residences.

-- It needs to have good access to wide roads because when you have a lot of bus lines, all the buses spawning in the depot will fill your roads and trigger jams.
+- It needs to have good access to wide roads because when you have a lot of bus lines Cities Skylines is spawning all the buses in the depot will fill your roads and trigger jams.
 I prefer 6-line roads for that.

 - Sometimes it makes sense to add another bus depot to avoid situations when spawned buses have to cross your entire city to reach lines.